railsuser2014/openobject-doc-book-en/5/5_15_Manufacturing/5_15_Manufacturing_forecasting.rst

 The example above will then be given the following lead times:

-* Delivery ARM100: 29 January (= 1st January + 30 days – 2 days),
+* Delivery SHE100: 29 January (= 1st January + 30 days – 2 days),

-* Manufacture ARM100: 23 January (= 29 January – 5 days – 1 day),
+* Manufacture SHE100: 23 January (= 29 January – 5 days – 1 day),

-* Manufacture PANLAT: 12 January (= 26 January – 10 days – 1 day),
+* Manufacture SIDEPAN: 12 January (= 26 January – 10 days – 1 day),

-* Purchase BOIS02 (for ARM100): 15 January (= 26 January – 5 days – 3 days),
+* Purchase WOOD002 (for SHE100): 15 January (= 26 January – 5 days – 3 days),

-* Purchase BOIS02 (for PANLAT): 4 January (= 12 January – 5 days – 3 days).
+* Purchase WOOD002 (for SIDEPAN): 4 January (= 12 January – 5 days – 3 days).

 Procurement
 +++++++++++

-In normal system use, you do not need to worry about procurement orders because they are automatically generated by OpenERP and the user will usually work on the results of a procurement: a production order, a purchase order, a sale order and a task.
+In normal system use, you do not need to worry about procurement orders, because they are automatically generated by OpenERP and the user will usually work on the results of a procurement: a production order, a purchase order, a sales order and a task.

 But if there are configuration problems, the system can remain blocked by a procurement without generating a corresponding document.

-Automating purchasing and replenishment
+Automating Purchasing and Replenishment
 ---------------------------------------

 In the product form view, you can select between two procurement methods: